-We have released estimates of mineral resources at the Rodeo project and the Velardeña Properties.
-Mineral resource figures based on estimates made by geologists are inherently imprecise and depend on geological interpretation and statistical inferences drawn from drilling and sampling that may prove to be unreliable or inaccurate.
-We cannot assure you that these estimates are accurate, and even if the estimates are accurate, the economic viability of the Velardeña project may not justify exploitation, or in the case of Rodeo mine, the estimates may not accurately reflect the future revenue we receive from mineral extraction.
+We have released estimates of mineral resources at the Velardeña Properties and the Yoquivo Property.
+Mineral resource figures based on estimates made by geologists are inherently imprecise and depend on geological interpretation and statistical inferences drawn from drilling and sampling.
+We cannot assure you that these estimates are accurate.